 Tourism continues to play a vital role in the Mendocino County economy.
-In 2016, the most recent year for which complete baseline information is available, visitor spending increased three point one percent (3.1%) to \$386,000,000 generating approximately \$1,003 of tax revenue per Mendocino County household and providing employment for 6,160 individuals with earnings of more than \$176,000,000.
-Mendocino County, its incorporated cities and taxpavers have a direct interest in the optimal investment of BID funds to promote County-wide tourism and related industries.
+In 2016, the most recent year for which complete baseline information is available, visitor spending increased three point one percent (3.1%) to \$386,000,000 generating approximately \$1,003 of tax revenue per Mendocino County household and providing employment for 6,160 individuals and earnings of more than \$176,000,000.
+Mendocino County, its incorporated cities and taxpayers have a direct interest in the optimal investment of BID funds to promote County-wide tourism and related industries.
 Aggressive promotion kept Mendocino in the minds of visitors during the recession and spurred a full recovery of travel spending that boosts tax revenues, creates jobs and supports local businesses and non-profits.
 Protecting and enhancing this essential segment of the County's economy will be an on-going challenge in an increasingly competitive environment.
 One measure of the impact of the BID is the amount of Transient Occupancy Tax (TOT) that is collected.
 The October 20, 2017 Transient Occupancy Tax report produced by the Tax Collector shows that revenue from lodging businesses outside the incorporated cities contributed \$5,081,198 to the County General Fund in FY 2016- 2017.4 This was a five point four-five percent (5.45%) increase over the prior year.
 In addition, TOT collected from businesses within the incorporated cities contributed more than \$3,350,000 to their budgets.
-The Tax Collector reported that the County-wide one percent (1%) BID assessment generated \$880,238, earning \$440,119 in matching funds for County-wide https://www.municode.com/library/ca/mendocino_county/codes/code_of_ordinances?nodeId=MECOCO_TIT5REFI_CH5.140 MECOLOBUIMDI marketing and promotion.
-(For planning purposes, MCTC revenue projections are based on actual assessment receipts for the prior calendar year.
-These totals differ from the County's adjusted fiscal year-end results shown in Appendix I.)
+The Tax Collector reported that the County-wide one percent (1%) BID assessment generated \$880,238, earning \$440,119 in matching funds for County-wide marketing and promotion.
+(For planning purposes, the MCTC Board estimates revenue based on internal billing documents and actual year-to-date receipts which do not correspond with the County's adjusted year-end results because of timing issues.)